CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Experiments

+This section provides an in-depth analysis of the CA-LoRA fine-tuned models (style and viewpoint), comparing them with the pretrained T2I model (0\%, no fine-tuning; DatasetDM) and the LoRA fine-tuned model (100\%, fine-tuning all layers; LoRA) used in the main results.

-\paragraph{Image Domain Alignment} We evaluate the image domain alignment of T2I models, which is crucial for generating an in-domain dataset.
-To assess the image domain alignment, we adopt CMMD~\cite{cmmd} due to the reliability of maximum mean discrepancy in comparing small image sets. \Cref{tab:cmmd_clip_miou} shows that the pretrained T2I model exhibits a significant domain gap between real and generated images, whereas fine-tuning on Cityscapes effectively reduces this gap.
-Among CA-LoRAs, Style CA-LoRA achieves competitive image domain alignment with only 10\% of the fine-tuned parameters of the original LoRA.
-While the original LoRA performs best in the CMMD metric, \Cref{fig:1_intro_motivation} highlights its memorization issue, which we further analyze in the following ablation study to demonstrate the limitations of the memorized dataset.
+\paragraph{Image Domain Alignment} We evaluate the image-domain alignment of T2I models, which is crucial for generating an in-domain dataset.
+To measure this alignment, we adopt CMMD~\cite{cmmd}, as maximum mean discrepancy provides a reliable comparison for small image sets. \Cref{fig:4_exp_analysis_cmmd_clip_miou} (left) shows that the pretrained T2I model exhibits a large domain gap between real and generated images, whereas fine-tuning on Cityscapes effectively reduces this gap.
+Between the two CA-LoRA variants, Style CA-LoRA achieves comparable alignment while using only 10\% of the parameters of the full LoRA.
+Moreover, fine-tuning just 1\% of the style-aware layers yields image-domain alignment similar to fine-tuning 5–10\% of the viewpoint-aware layers.
+Although the full LoRA (100\%) achieves the best CMMD score, \Cref{fig:1_intro_motivation} shows that it suffers from severe memorization, providing limited useful variation and resulting in only marginal segmentation improvements.

 \paragraph{Image Generation for Various Weather Scenarios} Since generating diverse weather conditions (\eg, foggy, rainy) is crucial for improving DG performance, preserving the text adherence ability of the T2I model is essential.
-We measure the weather-conditional image generation performance by leveraging CLIP-Score~\cite{clip}, which can assess the similarity between the generated images and their input text prompts. \Cref{tab:cmmd_clip_miou} shows the average CLIP-Score across four diverse weather conditions, based on 100 generated images per condition.
-The results indicate that the pretrained model achieves a high CLIP score for generating adverse weather conditions, whereas the original LoRA and Style CA-LoRA fail to do so, as they primarily learn styles from the source dataset, which inherently includes its weather condition (\eg, clear-day weather).
+We measure the weather-conditional image generation performance by leveraging CLIP-Score~\cite{clip}, which can assess the similarity between the generated images and their input text prompts. \Cref{fig:4_exp_analysis_cmmd_clip_miou} shows the average CLIP-Score across four diverse weather conditions, based on 100 generated images per condition.
+The results indicate that the pretrained model achieves a high CLIP score for generating adverse weather conditions, whereas the Style CA-LoRA drastically fails to do so, as they primarily learn styles from the source dataset, which inherently includes its weather condition (\eg, clear-day).
 In contrast, the Viewpoint CA-LoRA effectively preserves the adverse weather conditional generation performance while learning the viewpoint from the source dataset.